-Once considered a blight, Diefenbaker Park is the story of a community pushing for the creation of what's now a much valued public amenity.
+Once a site considered a blight, Diefenbaker Park in Tsawwassen is the story of a community pushing for the creation of what's now a much valued public amenity.

-Former prime minister John Diefenbaker made an appearance here 45 years ago to celebrate a new park named in his honour, a uniquely shaped, tranquil site where kids now play and families enjoy events year-round.
+Former prime minister John Diefenbaker made an appearance in Delta 48 years ago to celebrate a new park named in his honour, a uniquely shaped, tranquil site where kids now play and families enjoy events year-round.

 If you're of a certain vintage you'll likely remember how residents took action to have it built following a tragedy that occurred nearby.